 In fermionic systems, the three-tangle is simplified into

 because of the fermion-number parity constraint on the fermionic states.
-Notice that product of all coefficients also appear in the numerator of $J_{ABC}$ and hence, the three-tangle $\tau_{ABC}$ (hyper-determinant) is non-zero only for a $GHZ$ state, similar to qubit systems.
+Notice that product of all coefficients also appears in the numerator of $J_{ABC}$ and hence, the three-tangle $\tau_{ABC}$ (hyper-determinant) is non-zero only for a GHZ state, similar to qubit systems.

-In addition, two other measures of tripartite entanglement were introduced in terms of negativities~\cite{Ou2007,Sabi要2008}.
-The first entanglement measure is defined as a geometric mean of entanglement negativities~\cite{Sabi要2008},
+In addition, two other measures of tripartite entanglement were introduced in terms of negativities~\cite{Ou2007,Sabin2008}.
+The first entanglement measure is defined as a geometric mean of entanglement negativities~\cite{Sabin2008},

 where ${\cal N}_{A(BC)}, {\cal N}_{B(AC)}$, and ${\cal N}_{C(AB)}$ are the negativities obtained from $\rho^{\sT_A}$, $\rho^{\sT_B}$, and $\rho^{\sT_C}$ (\ref{eq:neg}), respectively.
 The corresponding value for fermionic states (\ref{eq:pure_3f_1}) and (\ref{eq:pure_3f_2}) is given by